tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 For the concepts of AD, JIT and VMAP, please refer to `Jax documentation <https://jax.readthedocs.io/en/latest/jax-101/index.html>`__ .

-The related API design in TensorCircuit closely follows the design pattern in Jax with some small differences.
+The related API design in TensorCircuit closely follows the functional programming design pattern in Jax with some slight differences.
+So we strongly recommend the users to learn some basics about Jax no matter which ML backend they intend to use.

 - AD support: gradients, vjps, jvps, natural gradients, Jacobians and Hessians

 - JIT support: parameterized quantum circuit can run in a blink

-- VMAP support: inputs, parameters, measurements, circuit structures, noise can all be parallelly evaluate
+- VMAP support: inputs, parameters, measurements, circuit structures, Monte Carlo noise can all be parallelly evaluate

 Backend Agnosticism